CodeYourFuture/syllabus/docs/react/week-1/lesson.md

 <Mentor name="Mozafar" />
 ```

-As you can see props are key-value pairs, in this example the key is `name` and the value is the string `'Mozafar'`.
+Props are key-value pairs.
+In this example, the key is `name` and the value is the string `'Mozafar'`.
 We can pass as many props as we like to a component.

-We don't have to use strings, we can use any valid JavaScript data like numbers, arrays and objects.
-Remember that in JSX you can use curly braces `{}` to inject data that is not a string:
+We don't have to use strings; we can use any valid JavaScript data like numbers, arrays and objects.
+In JSX you can use curly braces `{}` to inject data that is not a string:

 ```js
 <Mentor age={30}>
 ```

-Now let's take a look at using props that we have passed to a component ([interactive example](https://codesandbox.io/s/intro-to-props-vmjy0o91m7?file=/src/Mentor.js)):
+Now look at using props that we have passed to a component ([interactive example](https://codesandbox.io/s/intro-to-props-vmjy0o91m7?file=/src/Mentor.js)):

 ```js
 function Mentor(props) {